 It is important that the railing should not only protect the employee from a fall, but it cannot pose any other hazards.

 OSHA provides a range for the railings to ensure your system is safe and compliant.
-The top rails must be between 39 inches and 45 inches.
+Guardrail height must be between 39 inches and 45 inches.
 The midrails should be placed halfway between the top edge of the railing and the working-walking surface.

 Railing must not cause additional hazards; ensure the ends of the top rails and midrails do not hang over the ending or terminal posts if there is a chance someone could walk into it.
 This could add additional hazards to the working area.